Marcy is a school counselor at an alternative school in Illinois and a part-time bartender who loves writing in her spare time.

-Breaking Little Habits for Big Rewards
+Breaking Little Habits for a Big Rewards

-Breaking these 3 habits may not seem like much of a savings plan, but you would be surprised how much of your cold, hard cash goes towards these items.
+Breaking these three habits may not seem like much of a savings plan, but you would be surprised how much of your cold, hard cash goes towards these items.
 Putting a halt to your spending could put $2,000 or more in your wallet at the end of the year.
 Take a look and see if you are guilty of these little habits that are draining your funds.

 1. Cancel Subscriptions You Are Not Using